pivotal/docs-tap/aws-services/install-aws-services.hbs.md

 # Install AWS Services

-This topic tells you how to install AWS Services from the Tanzu Application Platform (commonly known as TAP) package repository.
+This topic tells you how to install the AWS Services package from the Tanzu Application Platform (commonly known as TAP) package repository.

 > **Note** The AWS Service package is not in any of the Tanzu Application Platform profiles.